szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Log DALL-E usage to console``: Enables logging of DALL-E usage to console.

-* ``Log Llama-index usage to console``: Enables logging of Llama-index usage to console.
+* ``Log LlamaIndex usage to console``: Enables logging of LlamaIndex usage to console.

 * ``Log Assistants usage to console``: Enables logging of Assistants API usage to console.